Skrrytch/map2mc/README.md

 This tool is tested with Minecraft Java-Edition!

+The following images of a self drawn map demonstrate the usage of a terrain bitmap, a surface bitmap and the resulting minecraft world.

+![alt text][selfdrawn_terrain]
+![alt text][selfdrawn_surface]
+![alt text][selfdrawn_mcworld]

+Notice

+- There are two csv files which defines the required mappings
+- The text "map2mc" in the surface bitmap results in different block time on the south island
+- Four different green colors in the surface bitmap define maddow with flowers, and different kind of trees.
+And yellow is 'sand'.
+- Colors in the surface bitmap which are not mapped to block types result in the block type 'dirt'

+These files are part of the project in `./examples/selfdrawn/`

+[selfdrawn_surface]: doc/images/selfdrawn-surface.bmp "terrain bitmap"
+[selfdrawn_terrain]: doc/images/selfdrawn-terrain.bmp "surface bitmap"
+[selfdrawn_mcworld]: doc/images/selfdrawn-mcworld-small.png "terrain bitmap"

 __Features:__

 - Build a Minecraft map from a raster image (the terrain of the landscape)